apache/streampipes-website/docs/04_use-dashboards.md

     },
     {
       src: '/img/2026/dashboard-create.png',
-      alt: 'Dashboard runtime and edit mode',
+      alt: 'Dashboard edit mode',
-      title: 'Dashboard Runtime',
+      title: 'Dashboard',
-      caption: 'The runtime screen shows the actual chart composition, the global toolbar, and the chart-selection panel in edit mode.', },
+      caption: 'The dashboard screen shows the actual chart composition, the global toolbar, and the chart-selection panel in edit mode.', },
   ]}
 />